WNNV

 WNNV (91.7 FM), branded on-air as Candelita7, is a radio station broadcasting a Spanish Contemporary Christian format.
-It is licensed to San German, Puerto Rico, and serves the southwestern Puerto Rico area.
+It is licensed to San Germán, Puerto Rico, and serves the southwestern Puerto Rico area.
 The station is owned by Juan Esteban Diaz, through licensee Siembra Fertil P.R., Incorporated.
 The station is operated under a Time Brokerage Agreement with Ministerio En Pie de Guerra, Inc.